 Everything you need is provided with your order.
 You will receive easy to follow set up instructions, although you may need to bend down to plug the base unit into a mains electricity socket.

-As with other GPS personal alarm models, the location-aware GPS pendant will work anywhere in the UK where there is a 3G cellular network to communicate.
-The pre-fitted multi-network SIM provides the best possible coverage.
+Yes.
+As with other GPS personal alarm models, the location-aware GPS pendant will work anywhere in the UK, excluding the Channel Islands, where there is a 3G mobile network to communicate, subject to atmospheric conditions, radio interference, buildings, or other forms of interference that can block the pendant's connection to GPS satellites.
+The multi-network SIM is pre-fitted like a mobile phone and provides the best possible coverage.

 Yes.
-The location-aware GPS pendant is water resistant up to 1 metre / 3.2ft for 30 minutes.
-The backup pendant is water resistant up to 1.5 metres / 4.9ft for 30 minutes.
-You can wear either pendant in the bath or shower where slips are common.
+The location-aware GPS pendant is water resistant up to 1 metre / 3.3ft for 30 minutes (IP67 standard).
+The backup pendant is water resistant up to 1.5 metres / 4.9ft for 30 minutes (IP68 standard).
+You can wear either pendant in the bathroom or shower where slips are common.

 Your order includes the location-aware GPS pendant with wireless charger, cable and plug.

 The location-aware GPS pendant comes with a hypo-allergenic stainless steel chain and a split ring, so you can choose to wear it around your neck or on a key ring or belt.

 You will also receive a backup pendant and an alarm base unit.
 An easy-to-follow user guide is included that shows you how to set up and test the personal alarm service.